johnbeve/PHI-696/Project-2/README.md

 - As the tree grows, us logicians get to collect what we're interested in and look at it all together.
 We can add our own branches, more fruits, or even ask computers to lend a hand.
 Looking at a tree can make complicated problems easier to figure out.
 - Sometimes, though, if we tried to make a tree out of what we're looking at, it wouldn't help us that much.
 Then we'll find other ways of putting the parts together instead of trying to grow one.
 ...
+- Here is a note from Jieming: "...from one end to another end, or from one point to another point, through the branches, there is one way and only one way to go.
+Thus, if a structure has the tree model property, it can determine whether one point in a relation falls into some specific branches, which means whether the object (represented by the point), falls into some specific concepts."
+- Here is a note from Karl: "...TMP is crucial to tableau-based algorithms for the consistency check of knowledge base and applied ontology.
+Most of applied ontologies, especially those BFO-based ones, have TMP, allowing that their consistency can be checked by tableau reasonings."

 9. Open the Protege editor and create object properties for each of the role names that you constructed in question 1.
 You should have at least 6 object properties.
 Assert in the editor that P is a sub-property of O, that P is transitive, and that O is symmetric.
 Next, add individuals - a, b, c - to the file and assert that c is part of a and that c overlaps b.
 Running the reasoner should reveal - highlighted in yellow if you select the individual c - that c overlaps a.
 Using the discussion in the selections from chapter 4 of the Baader, et. al. text as a guide, explain how the tableau algorithm is generating this inference.

-- Since parthood is a subclass of overlap, and overlap is symmetric, this means parthood is also symmetric.
-It "inherits" the qualities of the broader property
-- This means A is a part of C because C is a part of A.
-- So, C must overlap A as well because they both bear the broader overlap property.
+- So, C must overlap A as well because C is a part of A and they both bear the broader overlap property (Many thanks to Karl for correcting me here).
-- The reasoner in Protege does it is by applying ALC "syntax expansion rules" to the given ontology knowledge base, following to the logical conclusions in order to 'complete' the A-box.
+- The reasoner in Protege figures this out by applying ALC "syntax expansion rules" to the given ontology knowledge base, following to the logical conclusions in order to 'complete' the A-box.
 In this case, it's using the subsumption rule explained on page 84 of Baader et. al.
-- Many thanks to Ali and Giacomo :-)
+- Many thanks to Ali and Giacomo for their explanations :-)

 10. Following up on your work in question 9, adjust/add/remove/etc. object properties and individuals in your Protege file so that when you run a reasoner in Protege, you return the following consequences:
 ```(a) a is a proper part of b...